yehzx/orpheus-db-plus/README.md

 3. Run `orpheusplus config` again to configure the user information and change the default settings if needed.
 (Please make sure that the MySQL service is running.)

 ### Usage
+> If you encounter any errors, please run `orpheusplus remove -n TABLE_NAME`, `git pull` the latest update, and then try the operations again.
+If errors still occur, it is likely a bug.

 1. Initialize a version table
     ```